thomasjungblut/go-sstables/README.md

 ## Documentation

-Since this README was becoming quite large, the documentation is now separated by package.
+This README became quite large, thus the documentation is now separated by package.
 There you'll find more information on how to use each individual package.

 * [RecordIO](recordio/README.md)
   * [Benchmark](benchmark/README.md)